-175. A 5-year -old girl has telangiectasias on the skin and conjunctiva.
+151. A 5-year -old girl has telangiectasias on the skin and conjunctiva.
 IgA is absent; the amount of T-lymphocytes is reduced.
 Which type of immunodeficiency is present?

 - a.
 Di George syndrome

 - b.
 Loui-Barr syndrome

 - c. secondary immunodeficiency syndrome

-- d.
-Bruton's disease

-- e.
-Chediack-Higasy syndrome